Student Loan Trust

 The Student Loan Trust is a statutory agency of the Government of Ghana established in December 2005 under the Trustee Incorporation Act 1962, Act 106.
-The Trust was set up to provide financial resources to students and to help promote and facilitate the national ideals stipulated by the Constitution of Ghana.
+The Trust was set up to provide financial resources to students and to help promote and facilitate the national ideals stipulated by the Constitution of Ghana [1].
+Student loans can be found in any of the tertiary institutions in the country.